nicole-a-moore/living-up-to-thermal-potentials/README.md

 # living-up-to-thermal-potentials

 ## Introduction
 This repository contains the data and code used to assess how ectothermic animal species fill their potential thermal niches.
-This study was designed to be easily reproducible, and running all scripts in order should successfully reproduce all analyzes and figures.
+This study was designed to be easily reproducible, and running all scripts in order should successfully reproduce all analyses and figures.

 ![Pretty picture](https://github.com/nicole-a-moore/living-up-to-thermal-potentials/blob/main/figures/main/inkscape-files/fig2_niches.png)